Józef Piłsudski: Funeral

-State funeral for Piłsudski was held in Warsaw and Kraków between 15 and 18 May 1935, including official masses and funeral processions in both cities.
-A funeral train toured Poland before the remains of Piłsudski were laid to rest at Wawel.
+State funeral ceremonies for Piłsudski was held in Warsaw and Kraków between 15 and 18 May 1935, including official masses and funeral processions in both cities.
+A funeral train toured Poland before the remains of Piłsudski were laid to rest at the Wawel Castle.
 A series of postcards, stamps and postmarks were also released to commemorate the event.
-The nation-wide ceremonies were accompanied by extensive media coverage and reflected the personality cult of Piłsudski.
-The final funeral procession in Krakow on May 18, with an estimated 300,000 participants and official representatives from 16 foreign states, constituted the largest public funeral in Poland's history.
+The nationwide ceremonies were accompanied by extensive media coverage and reflected the personality cult of Piłsudski.
+The final funeral procession in Krakow on 18 May, with an estimated 300,000 participants and official representatives from 16 foreign states, constituted the largest public funeral in Poland's history.
 Separate funeral ceremonies were held for the burial of his brain, which Piłsudski had willed for study to Stefan Batory University, and his heart, which was interred in his mother's grave at Vilnius's Rasos Cemetery.

-In 1937, after a two-year display at St. Leonard's Crypt in Kraków's Wawel Cathedral, Piłsudski's remains were transferred to the Cathedral's Crypt under the Silver Bells.
-The decision, made by his long-standing adversary Adam Sapieha, then Archbishop of Krakow, incited widespread protests that included calls for Sapieha's removal, setting off a series of clashes between the representatives of the Polish Catholic Church and the Polish government in what has come to be known as "konflikt wawelski" ("Wawel conflict").
+In 1937, after a two-year display at St. Leonard's Crypt in Kraków's Wawel Cathedral, Piłsudski's remains were transferred to the cathedral's Crypt under the Silver Bells.
+The decision, made by his long-standing adversary Adam Sapieha, then Archbishop of Kraków, incited widespread protests that included calls for Sapieha's removal, setting off a series of clashes between the representatives of the Polish Catholic Church and the Polish government in what has come to be known as the "Wawel conflict" (konflikt wawelski).
 Despite heavy and protracted criticism, Sapieha never allowed Piłsudski's coffin to be transferred back to St. Leonard's Crypt.